SpellarBot/open-data-catalog/datasets/s995-ndgk.md

 ## Description

-This dataset includes data for ResultsNOLA indicators that were calculated based on the following source datasets: “Library Cardholders (2012 - present)” and “Annual population estimates (2012 – present)."
+This dataset includes data for ResultsNOLA indicators that were calculated based on the following source datasets: ?Library Cardholders (2012 - present)? and ?Annual population estimates (2012 ? present)."

 ## Columns